 Peasants were often hanged or sentenced to long prison terms for criticizing their rulers and here the plays were suddenly doing it for them many times over.

 To play it safe no one dared open their mouth and tell the truth of what the plays were really about to the common people.
-(If you read the pages on the different plays you will know what I mean.
+(If you read the pages that I wrote about the different plays you will know what I mean.
 Most of the plays had a second hidden plot that made even more fun of Europe's rulers than the plays did openly.)
 Then when the truth finally leaked out it exploded across all of Europe in two weeks time!
 The rulers simply could not lock up everyone.
 That is really what caused the problems.

 The plays were often declared outlawed but that only made them more popular.

 At first the peasants settled for simply making fun of their own rulers.
 Then they got arrogant and even stopped paying taxes in parts of France and Italy.
 Then people openly threatened revolution.
 It was quite real.
 Most of the people in the plays that got killed were aristocrats or royalty and that was unheard of.
 Most peasants had never even thought of that possibility.
-Suddenly they had actors demonstrating how to kill their rulers right in front of them on the stages of Europe.
+Suddenly they had actors demonstrating how to kill their own rulers right in front of them on the stages of Europe.

 The plays were seen as attacks on the various thrones of Europe so those rulers responded by sending assassins to England in order to murder the bard.
 After the Pope issued a bull which essentially authorized the assassination of Queen Elizabeth then virtually any English person, who was not Catholic, was considered fair game for murder.
 Remember, this was the false logic that had allowed the Spanish and Portuguese to murder and enslave millions of 'non-Catholic' Native Americans.
-Anglican English people were considered to be in just about the same category by most Europeans.Now you know why I absolved myself of all credit for my involvement in the plays.
+Anglican English people were considered to be in just about the same category by many Europeans.Now you know why I absolved myself of all credit for my involvement in the plays.

 *Almost no other woman wrote anything original in the 16th century except for Queen Elizabeth.
-Promoting learning among women as Queen Catherine Parr did before her husband, King Henry VIII died gave us a Queen Elizabeth with brains but earned Catherine a death by poison after the King died.
+Promoting learning among women as Queen Catherine Parr did before her husband, King Henry VIII, died gave us a Queen Elizabeth with brains but had earlier earned Catherine a death by poison after the King died.
 (It's called an 'alleged poisoning' today but if you were alive then there was nothing 'alleged' about that poison.
 There was enough arsenic found left in the cup to kill a dog that it was given to.
 That dog did not allegedly die, it died very dead.)

 Catherine Parr was also responsible, in a way, for my education.
 Queen Elizabeth opened up her own library and since I worked for England training children to ride ponies when I was a child I could take books to read.
-Some books actually had her notes in them and one got a corner eaten by one of the horses.
+Some books actually had her notes in them and one book got a corner eaten by one of the ponies.
 Queen Elizabeth had a woman there at the library who would spend hours helping a visitor like me learn to read.
-She also sent tutors to teach the children that worked for her so I was one of the few girls that learned to read and write in the 16th century.
+The queen also sent tutors to teach the children that worked for her so I was one of the few girls that learned to read and write in the 16th century.